Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Taxonomy of Community Values

-Comments on \textit{Offensive/Abusive/Harassing Content or Behaviors} were evenly split (3 units to 3 units) between positive comments (praising the absence of offensive content), \eg ``[I like that /r/WANDAVISION] has no homophobia, racism, or any discrimination,'' and comments that described the respondent's experience with such behavior that was detrimental to inclusion.
+Comments on \textit{Offensive/Abusive/Harassing Content or Behaviors} were split (20 units to 38 units) between positive comments (praising the absence of offensive content), \eg ``[I like that /r/WANDAVISION] has no homophobia, racism, or any discrimination,'' and comments that described the respondent's experience with such behavior that was detrimental to inclusion.
 One member of /r/sewing wrote ``sometimes the commenters on a post will write personal things about a poster's appearance, which I don't think is appropriate."

-Offensive, abusive, and harassing content has been thoroughly shown to be detrimental to the health of online communities~\cite{pater_characterizations_2016, burke_winkelman_exploring_2015, ybarra_how_2008, van_laer_means_2014, bretschneider_detecting_2014, matias_study_2020, Lenhart2016OnlineHD}.
+Community members who commented on \textit{who} participates in their communities (\textit{Outsiders/Demo\-graphics/Limits}) were frequently concerned with the presence of outsiders, who are perceived as not belonging to the community by virtue of their lack of familiarity with the \new{subject} or even their physical location.
+One member of /r/Seattle wrote that ``too many people from outside Seattle comment on posts in this subreddit.''
+In any community with a specific \new{subject}, some degree of boundaries for membership are natural, yet too much insularity in online communities can be harmful~\cite{Allison2020CommunalQA}.

-\textit{Tools for Participation} were suggested by three participants who felt their communities were lacking such tools.
+\textit{Tools for Participation} were suggested by seven participants who felt their communities were lacking such tools.
 One participant wrote ``[/r/snails] should add an easily accessible ‘beginners’ questions’ section.''
 Some tools, such as automated posts and messages~\cite{Yazdanian2019ElicitingNW} and badges, have been found to reduce unwelcoming reactions to new community members~\cite{santos_2020_badges} as well as such members' compliance with rules~\cite{matias_preventing_2019}.

-Community members who commented on who participates in their communities (\textit{Outsiders/Demographics/Limits}) were frequently concerned with the presence of outsiders, who are perceived as not belonging to the community by virtue of their lack of familiarity with the topic or even their physical location.
-One member of /r/Seattle wrote that ``too many people from outside Seattle comment on posts in this subreddit.'' \new{In any community with a specific topic, some degree of boundaries for membership are natural, yet too much insularity in online communities can be harmful~\cite{Allison2020CommunalQA}.}